drivet/website/content/posts/2020/website-castle.md

 a very high level, without going into the weeds.
 Further posts will go into more detail.

-## The Bare Minimum: Owning your own Identity
+## The Bare Minimum: Owning Your Own Identity

 They say a person's home is their castle, and this is especially true when it comes to the IndieWeb - except, of course, on the IndieWeb, a person's